Alfredo Donnarumma: Cittadella

 On 2 September 2013, Donnarumma was officially sold on a co-ownership basis to A.S.
 Cittadella for a peppercorn fee of five hundred euro.
 In June 2014 Cittadella signed Donnarumma outright.

 Pescara & Teramo

 In summer 2014 Donnarumma was signed by Pescara.
 In the same year he was loaned to Teramo.
 On 17 July 2015, Donnarumma was signed by Teramo outright.
 However, the Serie B newcomer was expelled due to match-fixing.

 Salernitana

 On 31 August 2015, Donnarumma was sold to Salernitana.

 Empoli

 On 11 July 2017, Donnarumma was signed by Empoli from Salernitana.
-He helped Empoli win the Serie B title and achieve promotion to Serie A during the 2017–18 season, forming a prolific attacking partnership with Francesco Caputo; together, the pair scored 49 goals, finishing as the top two scorers in the league, with Donnarumma scoring 23 goals and Caputo 26.
+He helped Empoli win the Serie B title and achieve promotion to Serie A during the 2017–18 season, alongside Francesco Caputo; together, the pair scored 49 goals, finishing as the top two scorers in the league, with Donnarumma scoring 23 goals and Caputo 26.

 Brescia

 On 13 July 2018, Donnarumma signed with Brescia.
 Donnarumma won the 2018–19 Serie B title with Brescia, finishing the season as the league's top scorer with 25 goals, thus helping the club to achieve promotion to Serie A.

 On 25 August 2019, Donnarumma made his Serie A debut, also scoring his first goal in the Italian top flight, in a 1–0 away win over Cagliari.